Your Guide to the Best Wedding Anniversary Gifts by Year

 Modern vs. Traditional Wedding Anniversary Gifts: Which One is Better?

 There’s no right answer when it comes to choosing a traditional or modern gift.
-For example, I tend to switch back and forth between the modern and traditional lists, which I think is totally OK (and a bit more fun).
+I tend to switch back and forth between the modern and traditional lists, which I think is totally OK (and a bit more fun).

 WGM Says: In addition to modern vs. traditional gift suggestions, each anniversary also has an associated color and gemstone.
 If that’s more your style, we’ve included those options in our ‘At a Glance’ section, below!